 – Half day trips are four hours (either 8:30am – 12:30pm or 1:00pm – 5:00pm) that stay “local” to the eastern half of St John.
 Half day trips are great for groups with children that may not appreciate a full day on the water, or adults that want to get out on the water and do some snorkeling but be back to land in time for lunch at Skinny Leg’s… or for groups that just want to save some money on a snorkel excursion.
 SCUBA DIVING

-– We offer primarily private diving – Two Tank Day, One Tank Night Diving, Discover Scuba Diving (for non-certified divers) or can add dives to a full day snorkel trip.
-We also have two phenomenal PADI Instructors that can get you certified in a few days.Around St. John
+– We offer Two Tank Day, One Tank Night Diving, Discover Scuba Diving (for non-certified divers) or can add dives to a full day snorkel trip.
+We also have phenomenal PADI Instructors that can get you newly certified or advance your certifications in a few days.5 HOUR DAY SAIL

 Maybe we are bias – we live here and you spent a lot of time and money getting here – but we love St John.
 Let’s spend the day around here!

 There are a ton of small coves and hard to reach snorkel destinations around St John; Flanagan Island, Newfound Bay, Tektite, Eagle Shoals, and Pelican Rock to name a few.
 Let’s pack a lunch and a couple of beers in the cooler.
 Let’s grab our snorkel gear and rash guards.
 Let’s go looking for turtles, sting ray, sharks, lion fish.
 Let’s go explore them all, or just spend the day limin’ away in a quiet bay.